BirgerMoell/wellness/README.md

 Another criticism relates to the fact that diagnosing someone as having a disorder is helpful for treatment but also risks the patient becoming stigmatized in society and struggle to overcome their disorder because they falsely believe it is a permanent condition.

+Everything is temporary and you can overcome any mental health problem.
+However to do this you might need to do a lot of things that you might fear or have no desire to do.

+Overcoming mental health problems is hard.
+At the same time.
+It is not impossible and overcoming a problem has the potential to improve your mental health for your entire life.

 ## Depression
 One of the most common mental